-Safety - During 2014, we continued our focus on safety to reduce risk and eliminate incidents for our employees, our customers and the public.
-At a record 0.98, our incidents per 200,000 employee-hours was below 1.0 for the first time.
-In addition, our full year reportable derailment incidents per million train miles improved 7%.
-These results demonstrate our employees' dedication to our safety initiatives and our commitment to employee engagement efforts through Courage to Care, Total Safety Culture, and UP Way (our continuous improvement culture).
-Although we finished 2014 with a 5% higher crossing incident rate per million train miles than the year prior, prevention and mitigation efforts for at-grade crossing improvements continue.
-New approaches are planned for 2015 to reduce our exposure to crossing accidents.
+Safety - During 2015, we continued our focus on safety to reduce risk and eliminate incidents for our employees, our customers and the public.
+We achieved our best ever reportable personal injury incidents per 200,000 employee-hours of 0.87, making us the safest Class I railroad in the United States in 2015.
+In addition, we finished 2015 with a 3% improvement in our crossing incident rate per million train miles compared to the prior year.
+These results demonstrate our employees' dedication to our safety initiatives and our efforts to further engage the workforce through programs such as Courage to Care, Total Safety Culture, and UP Way (our continuous improvement culture).